 Over the last years Battle has been a regular guest at Introdans: he made his Dutch debut with Feast in 2004, made especially for Introdans.
 Since then Introdans has danced several of his works.
 The ballets Final Sounds and Bon Appétit! are also made for Introdans.

-In 2011 Battle was appointed as artistic director of the famous Alvin Ailey American Dance Theater in New York.
-Following on from the founder Alvin Ailey and his successor Judith Jamison, he is now the third person to lead this company since it was set up in 1958, and it was Jamison herself who designated him as her successor.
+From 2011 until November 2023 Robert Battle was artistic director of the famous Alvin Ailey American Dance Theater in New York.
+Following on from the founder Alvin Ailey and his successor Judith Jamison, he was the third person to led this company since it was set up in 1958, and it was Jamison herself who designated him as her successor.
 In 2005 Battle was proclaimed one of the ‘Masters of African-American Choreography’ by the Kennedy Center for the Performing Arts and in 2007 he received the prestigious Statue Award from the American Princess Grace Foundation.